versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Summary

-Sets the expected geofence type for custom instances.
+Sets the expected for custom
+    instances.

 <a name='M-ChuckDeviceController-Plugin-GeofenceTypeAttribute-#ctor-ChuckDeviceController-Data-Common-GeofenceType-'></a>
 ### #ctor(type) `constructor`